 With the good transport links and excellent accommodation on the island, you can always explore on your own.
 If you want to get the most out of a single day here, you can't do better than going on a Papay Peedie tour.

 It is possible to walk virtually anywhere on Papay - make sure you have your binoculars and camera with you as you never know what interesting wildlife you may encounter.
 You can also hire bicycles.

-North Hill nature reserve and Fowl Craig
+North Hill nature reserve and Fowl Craig.

 The Water mill

 This was last used for milling oats about 100 years ago.
 Remains of the undershot wheel and millstones can still be seen.

 Holland Farm and Bothy museum

 Formerly the home of the Traill family, owners of the isle for three centuries, it is perhaps the most extensive traditional steading in Orkney.
 It features a doo'cot, mill tramp and corn drying kiln.
 Step back in time when you visit the Bothy.

 The Old Pier

 The steamer called here once a week before the New Pier was built in 1970.
 Years before it was used by local traders using sailing vessels such as the Lebanon.
 Nowadays it is used by local lobster boats and for access to the Holm of Papay.